DottSpace/Beeper-X/README.md

 1. Have a PC speaker (internal buzzer) physically installed and enabled in your BIOS
 2. Install the beep utility:
     ``` sudo apt install beep ```
-3. Install the beep driver:
+3. run the beep driver:
     ```sudo modprobe pcspkr```
 4. Ensure your user has permission to run beep.
 In some systems, it may require superuser privileges or access to /dev/console